-Patricia Roberts Harris Fellowship
+Patricia Roberts Harris Public Affairs Fellowship

-The Patricia Roberts Harris Public Affairs Fellowship is a one-year fellowship program designed to provide a dynamic professional development experience to Howard University students with a demonstrated interest in public affairs.
+The Patricia Roberts Harris Public Affairs Fellowship is a one-year fellowship program designed to provide a dynamic professional development experience to Howard University students interested in public affairs.
 Established to honor one of Howard University’s most illustrious alumni, the fellowship provides students with a comprehensive understanding of the public affairs landscape and the competencies necessary to pursue such a career.
 The fellowship is administered through the Ralph J. Bunche International Affairs Center and will aid students in recognizing the central role of public affairs in an increasingly global world.

-Mentorship – The PRH Fellowship offers fellows the unique opportunity to gain one-on-one mentorship and guidance from an accomplished international public affairs professional.
+Mentorship – The PRH Fellowship offers fellows the unique opportunity to gain one-on-one mentorship and guidance from an accomplished public affairs professional.

 - Fellows and Mentors will meet at least once a month to discuss career goals and interests.